MattBast/thesis/README.md

 # Thesis
 This repo contains my final thesis project (currently in development) for my computer science degree.
 The aim is to build a web app that will visualise the output of the pattern mining program RMiner.
-The patterns are visualised by first performing a hierarchical cluster to organise the patterns.
-The clusters are then visualised as circles.
-Clicking a cluster will break it into its component clusters which are then visualised.
-You can keep doing this until you reach the bottom of the hierarchy and the raw patterns are displayed.

-The patterns are visualised using the d3.js library.
+To use, select a linkage method (average usually creates the most interesting visual) and then select the file containg the pattern set using the file upload button.
+The process of visualising the file starts as soon as the file is selected.

+This project use's node.js and express.js for its server side operations.
+Socket.io and jQuery are used to pass data between the client and server. d3.js is used to visualise the dataset.